itmicus/cmdbuild_docker/README.md

 12/07/2019 Add CMDBuild 3.1 with old version ready2use

 This is the unofficial repository with all the versions of cmdbuild.
 I will update the repository every time there is a new version of cmdbuild available

+Please open issues on [github](https://github.com/itmicus/cmdbuild_docker/issues)

 ### Deploy by docker run
 **CMDbuild with demo database**